-When it’s time to select a new water heater, today’s homeowners have terrific options, and tankless water heaters are top of the list.
+When it’s time to select a new water heater, today’s homeowners have terrific options, and the various types of tankless water heaters are top of the list.
 Why?
-The benefits begin with endless hot water and flow on from there.
+The benefits begin with endless hot water on demand and flow on from there.

 How does a tankless water heater work?

 These energy-efficient wonders heat water without the use of a storage tank.
 Whenever a hot water tap is turned on anywhere in your home, cold water travels through a pipe into the unit.
 The water is heated by either a gas burner or an electric element.
 Along with providing a constant flow of hot water, this technology helps reduce your electric bill by lowering energy consumption.

 Provides Hot Water on Demand

 If you’ve ever turned on the shower and waited … and waited … and waited for the water to get hot, you’ll appreciate this: With a tankless water heater, you’ll have a ready, reliable flow of hot water whenever you want.
 To make it even better, you don’t have to worry about the hot water running out, even if you’re the third person in the house to take a shower.

 Offers the benefits of energy efficiency

 When compared to more traditional water heaters with a storage tank, a tankless water heater is much more energy-efficient.
 According to the U.S. Department of Energy, tankless water heaters “can be 24%–34% more energy-efficient than conventional storage-tank water heaters” in homes that use 41 gallons or less of hot water daily.
 The Energy Department says homes that use a lot of hot water see energy efficiencies in the range of 8%-14%.